anustg/solstice-scripts/README.md

 sudo python setup.py install
 ```

-(3) initialise the simulation case
+(3) initialisation
 ```bash
 cd ~/Solstice-0.8.2-GNU-Linux64/src-Linux/runLinux
 ```
-* initialise the Solstice directory
+initialise the Solstice directory
 ```bash
 gedit run
 ```
 Set the 'solstice_dir' = 'your Solstice directory'

-* Define the simulation case
+Define the simulation case
 ```bash
 gedit set_case.py
 ```
 this is the script that initialise the Solstice directory, casefolder, detailed parameters of the case: (I) the sun, (II) the field, (III) the target

-- the example case is a solar tower system, including a heliostat field and a billboard receiver
+-- the example case is a solar tower system, including a heliostat field and a billboard receiver

-- the example parameters are the case C1.1 in Wang et al., 2019 (in progress), for verification purposes
+--- the example parameters are the case C1.1 in Wang et al., 2019 (in progress), for verification purposes

-- users are welcome to define their own test cases by changing these parameters
+--- users are welcome to define their own test cases by changing these parameters

 * Run